 Here are some tips:

-- If you’re worried about allergies in your home, try to create an “allergy-free” zone.
+- If you’re worried about allergies in your home, create an “allergy-free” zone.
 The pet’s bedroom is an excellent place to start; use high-efficiency HEPA filters and consider using impermeable covers for the mattress and pillows.

 - Bathe your pet regularly to help prevent allergies and reduce the dander levels in your home.
 Talk to your vet about the safest way to bathe and use the products recommended.

 - You are keeping your Distance.
 Don’t touch your dogs.
 Kiss a dog as best as possible; avoid going to friends’ homes who also have dogs.
-If they have dogs while staying in a house with a dog, ask if you can keep it out of the room you’ll sleep in for a few months before your arrival, so it does not get filled with dander which will cause Allergies.
+If they have dogs while staying in a house with a dog, ask if you can keep it out of the room you’ll sleep in for a few months before your arrival so it does not get filled with dander, which will cause Allergies.

 - Use Medicine.
 If you know, you will be coming into contact with a dog.
 Start taking your medicine four weeks ahead.
 Taking preventative medication might stop an allergic reaction before it starts.